McKinney is welcoming fall this weekend at the city’s 17th annual Oktoberfest festival.

 From 2 to 4:30 p.m. on Friday, beers will be discounted during the event’s happy hour special.
 The event’s opening ceremony, parade and keg tapping will kick off at 6 p.m.
 Friday.

-Vendors will sell brats, sausages, schnitzel, strudel, funnel cakes, roasted almonds and other “authentic German food.”
+Vendors will sell brats, sausages, schnitzel, strudel, funnel cakes, roasted almonds and other “authentic German food,” according to the event’s site.

 Multiple stages will host live performances and polka bands throughout the event.
-Music will include strolling accordion musicians and alpine music groups, the event schedule states.
+Music will include strolling accordion musicians and alpine music groups, the event schedule stated.

 The Arts and Crafts Marktplatz will feature Bavarian and traditional items for sale.